Privacy Policy

 Personal information you provide

-In short: We collect information you voluntarily provide when you register, use the Services, or contact us.
+We collect information you voluntarily provide when you register, use the Services, or contact us.

-• Account and identity: email address, first and last name, username;
+• Account and identity: email address, first and last name, username

-• Credentials: password — stored as a one-way hash; we do not store your password in plain text;
+• Credentials: password — stored as a one-way hash; we do not store your password in plain text

-• Professional profile (optional): institution, organization, department, job title, research or scientific field category;
+• Professional profile (optional): institution, organization, department, job title, research or scientific field category

-• Contact: phone number if you add it;
+• Contact: phone number if you add it

-• Profile: profile photo (typically as a URL we store), biography text, and profile visibility settings;
+• Profile: profile photo (typically as a URL we store), biography text, and profile-visibility settings

-• Preferences: notification and similar preferences;
+• Preferences: notification and similar preferences

 • Support and communications: information you include in tickets, emails, or calls.
 When you submit feedback or bug reports through the app, your name, email, platform details, and any attached screenshots may be included.

 Billing.
 Payments and payment methods may be collected by our payment processor (Stripe) when you add a card or complete billing flows.
-We may receive identifiers and status from Stripe/Lago (for example customer IDs, subscription state) rather than full card numbers.
+We may receive identifiers and status from Stripe / Lago (for example customer IDs, subscription state) rather than full card numbers.
 Billing or mailing addresses are collected only if you or the payment flow provide them to our processors.

 Content, devices, and IoT data

-To provide Omeos, we process your content that you upload, sync, or generate in the Services, such as files, folders, images, videos, audio recordings, documents, experiment metadata, and outputs from analysis or collaboration features.
-We also process device and connectivity data needed to pair and operate 37degrees hardware (for example device serial numbers, MAC addresses, sensor telemetry such as temperature, humidity, and CO2 readings, firmware versions, and connectivity state).
+To provide omēos, we process your content that you upload, sync, or generate in the Services — such as files, folders, images, videos, audio recordings, documents, experiment metadata, and outputs from analysis or collaboration features.
+We also process device and connectivity data needed to pair and operate 37degrees hardware (for example device serial numbers, MAC addresses, sensor telemetry such as temperature, humidity, and CO₂ readings, firmware versions, and connectivity state).
 Device data is transmitted over Bluetooth Low Energy (BLE) when in local mode and via AWS IoT Core (MQTT) when in cloud mode.

 Messaging and collaboration data